Skip to main content

 Publications

-• Fighter, Worker and Family Man: German-Jewish Men and their Gendered Experiences in Nazi Germany, 1933-1941 (Toronto: University of Toronto Press, 2021).
+Fighter, Worker and Family Man: German-Jewish Men and Their Gendered Experiences in Nazi Germany, 1933-1941 (Toronto: University of Toronto Press, 2022)

-• “Conceptualizing Gender and Fear: German-Jewish Masculinities in the Third Reich and the Dread of the Unknown” (In Print, History of Emotions Series, Bloomsbury Academic, London, Spring 2020)
+• “Conceptualizing Gender and Fear: German-Jewish Masculinities in the Third Reich and the Dread of the Unknown” in Fear in the German-Speaking World 1600-2000, edited by Michael Pickering and Thomas Kehoe.
+London: Bloomsbury Academic, 2020.

 • “Victor Klemperer: A Jew but also a Man: The Importance of Understanding German-Jewish Masculinities,” Women in Judaism: A Multidisciplinary Journal, Vol 12, No.2 (November 2016): 1-28.